code402/datasette-lambda/README.md

 Run `./delete-stack <stack-name>` to tear down the infrastructure.

+_Note: AWS has a rough edge with deleting Lambda@Edge functions.
+You will need to run `delete-stack`, then wait a period of time, and run it again for the entire stack to be successfully removed.
+Ref: [AWS docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html)_

 ## Known issues / future work

 - [x] Downloads from S3 should use an atomic fetch/rename to be robust against transient errors